Opportunity Type: Full-Time, 10-week, Contract

 - Support school/group/summer camp instructors with all aspects of programming

-- Assist with daily school/group/camp program preparation and clean up, and with care and
+- Assist with daily program preparation & clean up, including maintenance of materials, equipment, and tools

-- Support and participate in instructor training events and activities
+- Support and participate in training events & activities

-- Some travel in personal vehicle may be required, with mileage reimbursement provided
+- Some travel in personal vehicle may be required

 - Assist with live animal care as needed